-One of the qualities that impressed me the most was a certain fluidity.
+One of the qualities that impressed me the most in movement was a certain fluidity.
 An ability for people to move like water - flowing across the floor as though they had been poured that way.
 It always brought up delicious feelings of ease in my body...

 When I was about 17, my class at school went for a trip to the zoo.
-Afterwards, one of my teachers asked me what I thought of the trip.
+Afterwards, one of my teachers asked me what I thought of it.
 I don't remember my words, but I do remember expressing 2 opinions which were in complete opposition to one another.
 It sounded really dumb.
 My teacher's face contorted as though his brain had just short-circuited.
 I felt really stupid and tried to end that conversation as quickly as possible.

 Afterwards, I started questioning myself.
 Why did I say something which sounded so dumb?
 What I discovered was that I had actually just been regurgitating other peoples opinions about the zoo.
 And they just happened to contradict each other.
 I had taken on their opinions for no good reason other than I liked the person or thought they were cool.